marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/my-programming-timeline.md

 **2011** - Built a Visual Basic.NET compiler in C#.
 Its architecture and design was based on the Mono VB.NET compiler.
 Also learned some from the IronPython compiler.
 Even added improvements to error handling. ([Source code](https://github.com/marinasundstrom/vb-lite-compiler))

+**2012** - Was an intern in a student project where my role was building mobile apps for a concept product.
+Initially built an app for Windows Phone in C#/.NET.
+Then also cross-platform apps for Android and iOS with Cordova using HTML/JavaScript.

+**2013** - Had a couple of pet projects building unpublished apps for the Windows 8 platform.
+Built app that showed scraped articles from local news site.
+Also built a tour guide app for Windows Phone that used geo-fencing and had a service hosted in Azure.

 **2014** - Started working for a company where I built a messenger-like desktop app for emergency response (police, ambulance, firefighters).
 It interfaced with custom hardware.
 The technology used was C#/.NET and WPF with the MVVM pattern.
 Then I built another tool for programming the hardware. ([Read more](/articles/building-software-for-emergency-response))

 **2015 - 2016**
 * Worked as a System developer in a team developing internal system integrations for handling incidents and managing customers for broadband & fiber provisioning.
 The company acted as an Internet Service Provider (ISP).
 Projects built for Web with PHP, NodeJS, and C#.

 * Built a website for tracking thunder and lightning with some friends.
 It included a custom-made map displaying live data from Blitzortung.
 It was built for Web with NodeJS for backend.
 Also built SMS service C#/.NET running on Raspberry Pi with a GSM modem.

+**2016**

+* Built my own IoT apps for Windows 10 IoT on Raspberry Pi with C#/.NET.

+* Built a [HttpListener](https://github.com/marinasundstrom/HttpListener) API for .NET Core 1 on the Windows 10 IoT platform since that functionality was lacking at the time.
+Allows for the device to listen for HTTP/Web requests.
+Uses underlying Windows platform APIs (UAP).

 **2017 - 2018**